 Birtle Transmission Project

-We are investigating the construction of a 230-kV transmission line from Birtle Station, south of the community of Birtle, to the Manitoba–Saskatchewan border.
+We are planning a new 230-kV transmission line from Birtle Station, south of the community of Birtle, to the Manitoba–Saskatchewan border.

 More detailed mapping is available in the document library.

 SaskPower will be responsible for the portion of the transmission line in Saskatchewan that will connect to their station in Tantallon, SK.
 View the press release: Manitoba announces new agreement to sell hydro power to Saskatchewan.

 Input received through the engagement and environmental assessment processes assisted in determining the final preferred route for the project.
 The transmission line routing process considers how well routes balance potential effects to human, technical and natural environments from the start to the end point.
 Data gathering, on the ground fieldwork, and the input of numerous technical specialists, the public, Indigenous communities/organizations, and stakeholders was taken into account when determining the final placement of the transmission line.

 - Public and Indigenous engagement, and environmental assessment: fall 2016 to spring 2017 (completed);